 We are a diversified holding company owning subsidiaries currently engaged in the following continuing operating businesses: Investment, Automotive, Energy, Metals, Railcar, Gaming, Food Packaging, Real Estate and Home Fashion.
-Segment and geographic information for our operating businesses, which also constitute our reporting segments, as of December 31, 2013 and 2012 and for each of the three years ended December 31, 2013 is presented in Note 15, "Segment and Geographic Reporting," to the consolidated financial statements, included in Item 8 of this Report.
-Also, refer to Note 4, "Operating Units," for additional information for each of our reporting segments.
+Segment and geographic information for our reporting segments, as of December 31, 2014 and 2013 and for each of the three years ended December 31, 2014 is presented in Note 13, "Segment and Geographic Reporting," to the consolidated financial statements, included in Item 8 of this Report.
+Also, refer to Note 3, "Operating Units," for additional information for each of our reporting segments.